aarpon/hrm_docs/docs/user/step4_threshold.rst

 Threshold
 =========

-In order to discard background signals from the colocalization results it is possible to set a threshold level below which no colocalization is reported.
+In order to discard background signals from the colocalization analysis it is possible to set a threshold level.

 |ColocThresholdScreenshot|

 The `automatic` option typically works well for most purposes.
 Yet, it's possible to specify a threshold per channel to discard particular features of each colour.